Webster's Unabridged Dictionary - Letter O - Page 20

 Optical (a.)
 Of or pertaining to the eye; ocular; as, the optic nerves (the first pair of cranial nerves) which are distributed to the retina.
 See Illust. of Brain, and Eye.

 Optical (a.)
-Relating to the science of optics; as, optical works.
+Relating to the science of optics or to devices designed to assist vision; as, optical works; optical equipment.

 Optician (a.)
 One who deals in optical glasses and instruments.